Cat's in the Cradle: Ugly Kid Joe version

-In 1992, American hard rock band Ugly Kid Joe included a cover of the song, renamed "Cats in the Cradle" (without the apostrophe), on their debut album, America's Least Wanted.
-The cover was issued as a single in 1993 and peaked at number six on the US Billboard Hot 100, the group's highest position on that chart.
-The song also peaked at number three on the Billboard Album Rock Tracks chart.
-The single sold 500,000 copies domestically, earning a gold certification from the Recording Industry Association of America.
-Worldwide, the cover peaked at number one in Australia for a week and reached the top five in Iceland, Ireland, Norway, New Zealand, Sweden and Switzerland, as well as number seven on the UK Singles Chart.
+In 1992, American hard rock band Ugly Kid Joe included a cover of the song, renamed "Cats in the Cradle" (without the apostrophe), on their debut album, America's Least Wanted (1992).
+The cover was produced by Mark Dodson and issued as a single in 1993 by Mercury Records.
+It experienced commercial success, becoming a top-10 hit in numerous countries.
+The accompanying music video was directed by American illustrator, photographer and film director Matt Mahurin.

 Critical reception

-AllMusic editor Stephen Thomas Erlewine remarked the band's "revamped" version of the song.
+AllMusic editor Stephen Thomas Erlewine remarked on the band's "revamped" version of the song.
 Mary Lynn White from Calgary Herald said their version "proves you're deep too."
 Jason Fliegel from The Cavalier Daily felt the band has redone the song "in its own unique style".
 Deborah Frost of Entertainment Weekly called it a "scarily straight" cover.
 Steve Hochman of Los Angeles Times said, "Turning Harry Chapin's "Cat's in the Cradle" into a power ballad was a bad idea to begin with; making it sound neither snotty nor particularly sincere only compounds the error."
 Tom Ford from Toledo Blade wrote that they "do an excellent job", "adding power to the sing-song chorus, and a crashing finale that removes its coffeehouse patina."

+Commercial performance

+"Cats in the Cradle" peaked at number six on the US Billboard Hot 100, giving Ugly Kid Joe their highest-charting single on the ranking.
+The song also reached number three on the Billboard Album Rock Tracks chart and number 11 on the Top 40/Mainstream chart.
+The single sold 500,000 copies domestically, earning a gold certification from the Recording Industry Association of America (RIAA).

+In Canada, the song peaked at number one on The Record's singles chart and at number eleven on the RPM 100 Hit Tracks chart.
+Outside North America, the cover topped Australia's ARIA Singles Chart for a week and reached the top five in Iceland, Ireland, Norway, New Zealand, Sweden and Switzerland.
+In the United Kingdom, "Cats in the Cradle" charted at number seven on the UK Singles Chart.